All your questions, answered.

 NO PETS ALLOWED.

 Keeping our guests and staff safe is our top priority.
-Consequently, this new drive-through experience follows the governor’s safety guidance for phase one activities, with strict social distancing protocols, no-contact online ticketing, and enclosed vehicles.
-Specifically,
+This new drive-through experience follows the governor’s safety guidance for Phase 1 and 2 activities, with strict social distancing protocols, no-contact online ticketing, and enclosed vehicles.
+Specifically:

 - All tour tickets are sold online only to eliminate in-person contact and keep everyone safe.